Green Day leave the best to last with ¡Tré!

 This album proves that Green Day have a good formula, and should stick to it.
 If they can create three good quality albums in three months without making the songs feel rushed and unimaginative, then clearly they are doing something right.
 These albums haven’t been made for critics or to attract new fans: they are for the die-hard Green Day fans, giving them a lot of new material to enjoy. ¡Tré! is the best one of the three, it shows off what the band can do and what they have been doing for many years.
 It’s the perfect addition to any Green Day collection.

-Watch the video of The Forgotten here:
+Watch the video for The Forgotten here: